 2. Sri Chinmoy's role

 Sri Chinmoy felt there was a deep connection between meditation and serving the world:

 We can easily know whether we are meditating well or not just by the way we feel and see and think.
 Right after our meditation, if we have a good feeling for the world, then we know our meditation was good.
 If we see the world in a loving way in spite of its imperfections, if we can love the world even while seeing its teeming imperfections, then we know that our meditation was good.

-The heart-centred meditation we practice leads us to inwardly feel the deep interconnectedness of the universe and the shared kinship that exists between all of us, and also brings us in touch with the joy and sense of inner expansion that comes from working for the happiness of others.
+The heart-centred meditation that Sri Chinmoy taught us leads us to inwardly feel the deep interconnectedness of the universe and the shared kinship that exists between all of us.
+He encouraged us to work selflessly for the happiness of others, and showed us that this could give the same joy and sense of inner expansion that meditation does.
 Here are some of the events we offer to the general public: